 The following is the eighth part of a 12-part series on Oracle10g CBO internals and SQL tuning optimization.
 Each tip is excerpted from the not-yet-released Rampant TechPress book, "Oracle SQL and index internals," by Kimberly Floss.
+Check back to the main series page for upcoming installments.

 Try different combinations